-- (1) Products-Other include ARTAS procedure kits and other consumables. - (2) Services include VeroGrafters technician services and extended warranty sales.
+(1) Products-Other include ARTAS procedure kits and other consumables.

+(2) Services include extended warranty sales and VeroGrafters technician services.
+VeroGrafters technician services were discontinued in the fourth quarter of 2021.

-Comparison of the three months ended September 30, 2021 and 2020
+Comparison of the three months ended March 31, 2022 and 2021